Questions? Contact the Collaborative.

 The Collaborative is a research, development, and capacity-building center that studies technology-enabled instructional strategies and creates resources to help faculty teach and use technology more effectively to support students in applying and strengthening their self-directed learning in online courses.

-SRI Education and the Community College Research Center (CCRC) at Columbia University’s Teachers College lead the Collaborative, in partnership with Achieving the Dream, a national leader in championing evidence-based institutional improvement, and nine broad-access colleges and universities.
+The Collaborative is a partnership of SRI Education, the Community College Research Center at Columbia University’s Teachers College, Achieving the Dream, and nine broad-access colleges and universities.

 The Collaborative is working with our partner colleges and universities to investigate how to support STEM instructors to help students develop skills to manage their online learning.
 These self-directed learning skills include:

 - Interviews, focus groups, and surveys with students, faculty, and administrators and a synthesis of existing research

 - Rapid-cycle experiments to test new online tools that help STEM faculty incorporate self-directed learning instructional strategies into their online courses

 - Development of an instructional model and toolkit so colleges and universities can use what we learn

 - Creation of opportunities for authentic exchanges and collaboration around improving student supports and spreading the word about the promise of self-directed learning